chriskalmar/DockerBootstrapOSX/README.md

 ### Container: [phensley/docker-dns](https://github.com/phensley/docker-dns)

 DockerDNS watches the docker system for new containers.
-It then adds them to it's DNS server as *CONTAINERNAME.docker* allowing you direct access to them.
+It then adds them to it's DNS server as `CONTAINERNAME.docker` allowing you direct access to them.

 The Setup scripts maps port *53* to the Boot2Docker VM so the IP address will stay the same.
+It then adds the dns server as a handler for `*.docker` domains

 ### Container: [progrium/logspout](https://github.com/progrium/logspout)